 Mainly, there is a new freedom.
 That you don’t have to be their hands and feet, all the time!

-We’ve had caregivers support Ben (and us) for nearly 25 years and I can tell you that those feelings are real, and always energizing.
+We’ve had caregivers support Ben (and us) for nearly 3 decades, and I can tell you that those feelings are real, and always energizing.

 You can’t get enough of them.

 When you have a great caregiver in your life, you sometimes forget about your child’s or loved one’s health issues because all their needs are so well met.

 It can almost feel like they have complete independence, since everything works so well.